|

 for each specific laboratory section.

 Your laboratory instructor shall provide the relevant details.
-Moreover, unless otherwise noted by the
+Reports submitted after the stated deadline

 Lab Exercises throughout the semester as indicated by their availability in

-dates that these exercises are open and closed have been scheduled (see Lecture/Laboratory
+The dates that these exercises are open and closed have been scheduled

 Schedule).
 These